“1917,” “Once Upon a Time …in Hollywood” win Golden Globes

-The wins for “1917” were a surprise, besting such favorites as Noah Baumbach’s “Marriage Story” (the leading nominee with six nods) and Martin Scorsese’s “The Irishman.”
-Both are acclaimed Netflix releases but they collectively took home just one award, for Laura Dern’s supporting performance as a divorce attorney in “Marriage Story.”
-“The Irishman” was entirely shut out.
+The wins for “1917” were a surprise, besting such favorites as Noah Baumbach’s “Marriage Story,” the leading nominee with six nods, and Martin Scorsese’s “The Irishman.”
+Both are acclaimed Netflix releases but collectively took home just one award, for Laura Dern’s supporting performance as a divorce attorney in “Marriage Story.”
+“The Irishman” was shut out.

 “1917” also won best director for Mendes.
 The film was made in sinuous long takes, giving the impression that the movie unfolds in one lengthy shot.